 When requesting materials from the OhioLINK library catalog, your browser may display pop-up security messages when you navigate from screen to screen.
-This is a normal, it is safe to proceed.
+This is normal, and it is safe to proceed.

-If you receive a message regarding an invalid ID number or problematic library record, contact the Ashland University Library.
+If you receive a message regarding an invalid ID number or problem with your library record, contact the Ashland University Library.

 Connecting to Databases from AU Library Web Site

-When you select a database link, from the library web site or Library Guides, you will be directed to authenticate.
-Complete the form by providing your seven-digit ID number (without prefix) and your last name.
-Do not enter your Ashland University username and password.
+When you select a database link from the library web site or Library Guides, you will be directed to authenticate.
+Complete the form by providing your Ashland University username and password.
 This is the same login as used for Blackboard or WebAdvisor.

 Authentication can fail for various reasons.
 Here are some ways to troubleshoot the problem:

-- If you receive a message regarding an invalid ID number or name, try a second time.
+- If you receive a message regarding an invalid user name or password, try a second time.
 (You may have mistyped information.)
 If the problem persists, contact Ashland University Library so we can check your library record.
-If your library record is verified as being current and complete, you can try clearing your browser's history, cookies, and temporary Internet files before trying again to access the database.
+If your library record is verified as current and complete, you can try clearing your browser's history, cookies, and temporary Internet files before trying again to access the database.

 - Try a different web browser (ex.
 Mozilla / Firefox, Google Chrome, Safari).
-If your access to the database succeeds in the alternative browser then you should clear the original browser's cache of cookies and temporary Internet files.
+If your access to the database succeeds in the alternative browser then clearing the original browser's cache of cookies and temporary Internet files should resove the problem.

 - Try enabling cookies and pop-ups or lowering your browser's security setting.

-- Keep in mind, if you are trying to access databases from your office or school (place of work), firewalls may be problematic.
+- Keep in mind that if you are trying to access databases from your office or school (place of work), firewalls may be problematic.